Caught in Time: Production

 Production officially started on 13 November 2018 in Jiangmen, Guangdong, and principal photography was finished in January 2019.
 Filming locations included Heshan, Jiangmen, and Zhongshan, Guangdong.
 Reportedly, Wang Qianyuan and Daniel Wu nearly injured themselves trying to make the action as realistic as possible.
 Wang also said in an interview that in preparation for the shirtless fight scene at the end of the film, he and Wu spent 40 days on a diet and exercise regimen to tone their muscles.
-Michelle Wai started getting tan and gaining weight about six months before shooting began in preparation for her role as a 1990s police officer.
+Michelle Wai started getting tanned and gaining weight about six months before shooting began in preparation for her role as a 1990s police officer.
 The production used a total of 48 guns, 6,243 blank cartridges, and 4,312 explosive cartridges.

 The film's working title was 限期破案, literally "Solving the case in time", but in September 2020 the title was changed to 除暴, literally "Getting rid of outlaws", in support of the ongoing law enforcement campaign to crack down on underworld crimes.